 Several workers had died of intoxication from the pesticide emission caused by the explosion.
 The hole area had for many years been considered a no go zone, because of the high level of toxicity.
 Now the danger seemed to be over, but the plants, the animals, everything was dead.
 Once green cultural landscapes and forests, the accident had left the place a toxic desert.
 The lake was a lifeless pool.

 They passed by the old industrial worker’s houses, up to the pesticide factory.
 The buildings where beautiful, with the characteristic aesthetics of old industry.
-They didn’t make factories that way anymore.
+They didn’t make factories like that anymore.
 Big windows and decorations.
 Red brick walls.
 They walked around the area for a while, taking photos.
-The factory had all the signs of having been evacuated in a hurry.
-Things were thrown around everywhere.
+The factory had all the signs of having been evacuated in a hurry, things were thrown around everywhere.
 The floor was full of rubbish, chairs and tables were tipped over.

 Mary was going through some documents on a desk.

-Dale were looking around in some piles of bottles on the other side of the room while Mary was investigating the file.
+Dale was looking around in some piles of bottles on the other side of the room while Mary was investigating the file.

-Listen to this! she said.
+Listen to this!
 The scientists were working on a new chemical, one that was going to be the most efficient ever!

 She read out loud: “There have been some complications.
-When the X9 substance is mixed whit the common DEET, the insects seems to be strenghtned rather then weakened”.
+When the X9 substance is mixed with the common DEET, the insects seems to be strengthened rather than weakened”.
 Further down it said: “The effect of the mixture seems to be even stronger on spiders”.